shanamyeon/Business-Intelligence-Dashboard-for-E-Commerce-Analytics/README.md

 The project focuses on helping businesses make data-driven decisions by identifying:

--Revenue trends
+- Revenue trends
--Customer purchasing patterns
+- Customer purchasing patterns
--High-performing products
+- High-performing products
--Inventory risks
+- Inventory risks
--Customer segmentation and retention opportunities
+- Customer segmentation and retention opportunities

 🎯 Goal of the Dashboard